10 Healthy Smoothie Recipes

 Smoothies are a great way to easily increase your intake of essential vitamins and minerals, especially if you find it hard to get all of your daily fruit and vegetable servings in.

 Berries and banana are a delicious healthy smoothie combination and when you can make them into a smoothie that is full of colour — wow!
 We shared this recipe for a layered smoothie to celebrate the 4th of July but it is too good to keep it for just one day a year.

 Each layer of the smoothie combines fruit with plain yoghurt and some honey for a sweet drink that has protein, carbohydrates and fibre.
 With both milk and yoghurt, this smoothie helps to increase the amount of protein you’re getting, which is great for keeping you feeling satisfied all morning long.

 Green Breakfast Smoothie Recipe

 Adding some greens to a smoothie is a great way to pack in more nutrients without adding sugar.
 Vegetables such as spinach, kale or cucumber can be easily added to smoothies for extra goodness that doesn’t impact the taste.
 This Green Breakfast Smoothie recipe uses spinach for extra folate and fibre!

 This healthy green smoothie has some included spirulina, which can be a source of protein and it can help to reduce inflammation.
-If you’ve been increasing weights at the gym or you simply want to stay on track with your 12 Week Challenge goals, this smoothie can help with your body’s recovery.
+If you’ve been increasing weights at the gym or you simply want to stay on track with your fitness, this smoothie can help with your body’s recovery.

 Quinoa And Berry Smoothie